Arizona's Ducey signs bill protecting state gun laws from federal legislation

 The Second Amendment Freedom Act was signed two days before President Biden announced several executive actions, including asking the Justice Department to propose a rule to stop "ghost guns," which are "kits" people can buy legally, then assemble to create a functioning firearm without a serial number.

-"That was a proactive law for what is possible to come out of the Biden administration," Ducey told KTAR-FM radio in Glendale, Arizona, on Wednesday, adding the bill doesn’t change any current laws.
+"That was a proactive law for what is possible to come out of the Biden administration," Ducey told KTAR-FM radio in Glendale, Ariz., on Wednesday, adding the bill doesn’t change any current laws.

 State Rep. Leo Biasiucci, a Republican who sponsored the bill, said, "If the federal government does anything that tries to infringe on our Second Amendment in the state of Arizona, we're not going to comply," FOX 10 in Phoenix reported.